ralf-o/archived-mojo-toolkit/README.md

   Utility class with some static helper functions concerning objects.

 - *Class "Strings":*<br/>
-  Utility class with some static helper functions concerning string.
+  Utility class with some static helper functions concerning strings.

 - *Class "Arrays":*<br/>
   Utility class with some static helper functions concerning arrays.

-JavaScript support:
+### JavaScript support

 Mojo will support all ECMAScript 5 JavaScript engines, in particular all modern browser (IE >= 10) and server-side Node.

+### Further information

+For more information please refer to the Mojo API documentaion.<br/>
+There you'll find detailed description of the available classes and methods.<br/>
+The API documentation also enables to have a direct look into main source code and unit tests.